jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/4_Novelty.typ

 //
 // TODO
 // @chap_T_B_D,
-this work demonstrates how numerical simulation and openly available research can address a critical question in the structural testing of #gl_("swith", pl:true): Can an alternative medium be used if the testing institution lacks the experience, financial resources, or safety equipment for experimental testing with hydrogen?
+this work addresses a critical question for the experimental structural testing of #gl_("swith", pl:true).
+This question is of high importance for real-world certification: Can an alternative medium be used if the testing institution lacks the experience, financial resources, or safety equipment for experimental testing with hydrogen?
 To answer this question, a curvature study was introduced, thoroughly explained, conducted, and its results interpreted, enabling others to replicate and build upon this work.

 /* ----------------------------- optimization 0 ----------------------------- */